jhucsf/fall2021/assign/assign02.md

 Assignment type: **Pair**, you may work with one partner

-*Note: this is a preliminary assignment description, and will be updated with additional information in the near future.*

 # Overview

 In this assignment, you will implement a program to search for occurrences